glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 Consider the differential area elements indicated by orange in the figure.
 In the
 {% katex %}\left(\textit{u}, \textit{v} \right){% endkatex %}
-Cartesian coordinates the differential area element is given by {% katex %}dA=dudv{% endkatex %} but in {% katex %}\left(\textit{x}, \textit{y}\right){% endkatex %} cooirdinates differentials defining the area are not orthogonal and the element is distorted.
+Cartesian coordinates the differential area element is given by {% katex %}dA=dudv{% endkatex %} but in {% katex %}\left(\textit{x}, \textit{y}\right){% endkatex %} coordinates differentials defining the area are not orthogonal so the element is distorted.
 In the infinitesimal limit it will become a parallelogram with area given by the cross product of {% katex %}d\textbf{X}{% endkatex %}
 and {% katex %}d\textbf{Y}{% endkatex %} which are tangent vectors to the curves of constant
 {% katex %}\textit{v}{% endkatex %} and {% katex %}\textit{u}{% endkatex %} respectively at the origin
 point of the vectors.
 To compute the cross product expressions for the differentials are required.
-The components of the differentials are computed from the transformation defined by equation
+The components of the differentials are computed from transformation
 {% katex %}(4){% endkatex %} by assuming {% katex %}\textit{v}{% endkatex %} is constant for
 {% katex %}d\textbf{X}{% endkatex %} and {% katex %}\textit{u}{% endkatex %} is constant for
 {% katex %}d\textbf{Y}{% endkatex %}.
 It follows that,